30–30 club

 Barry Bonds joined the 30–30 club in five seasons, a record he shares with his father Bobby.

-In Major League Baseball (MLB), the 30–30 club is the group of 51 batters who have collected 30 home runs and 30 stolen bases in a single season.
+In Major League Baseball (MLB), the 30–30 club is the group of 53 batters who have collected 30 home runs and 30 stolen bases in a single season.
 Baseball Digest called the 30–30 club "the most celebrated feat that can be achieved by a player who has both power and speed."
 Six members have been elected to the National Baseball Hall of Fame.

+Background

 Ken Williams was the first to achieve this, in 1922.
 He remained the sole member of the club for 34 years until Willie Mays achieved consecutive 30–30 seasons in 1956 and 1957.
 Bobby Bonds became the club's fourth member in 1969; he subsequently became the first player to achieve the mark in three, four, and five seasons.
 His son Barry Bonds is the only other player with five 30–30 seasons.

+In total, 53 players have joined the 30–30 club, with 19 achieving it multiple times, resulting in 82 individual seasons overall.
+Of these 53, 30 were right-handed batters, 16 were left-handed, and seven were switch hitters.
+Thirteen of the 53 players (including eight active members of the 30–30 club) have played for only one major league team.
+The New York Mets are the only franchise to have five players reach the milestone, and have had the most individual 30–30 seasons (8) as well (Howard Johnson did it three times, Francisco Lindor two).
+The Cincinnati Reds have had four players reach the milestone.
+The Atlanta Braves, Cleveland Indians, Colorado Rockies, Los Angeles Dodgers, and San Francisco Giants each have had three players reach the milestone.
+6 franchises, the St. Louis Cardinals, San Diego Padres, Tampa Bay Rays, Detroit Tigers, Minnesota Twins, and Chicago White Sox, have never had a 30-30 season.
+Although Bobby Bonds played for the White Sox for part of his 31 home run, 43 stolen base 1978 season, he only hit two home runs and stole six bases during his time in Chicago that season; the other team Bonds played for in 1978, the Texas Rangers, does not get credit for his 30–30 season either, as he hit only 29 home runs in Texas that season.
+The only other player to play for multiple franchises in a 30–30 season is Carlos Beltrán in 2004, who amassed 15 home runs and 14 stolen bases with the Kansas City Royals before being traded to the Houston Astros and hitting 23 home runs and stealing 28 bases.